Counting objects with YOLO

 yolo export model=bee_landing_640_best.pt format=ncnn

-As a result, a new converted model, bee_landing_640_best_ncnn_model
+As a result, a new converted model, bee_landing_640_best_ncnn_model is created in the same directory.

-Let’s create a folder to receive some test images (under Documents/YOLO/
+Let’s create a folder to receive some test images (under Documents/YOLO/:

 mkdir test_images